chromium/chromium/components/user_manager/README.md

 to move user session related code into //components/session_manager.

 UserManager is the interface for managing ChromeOS users.
 UserManagerBase is a base implementation of the interface.
-ChromeUserManager inherits UserManagerBase.
-Finally, the concrete instance used is ChromeUserManagerImpl derived from ChromeUserManager.
+Finally, the concrete instance used is ChromeUserManagerImpl derived from UserManagerBase.

-ChromeUserManagerImpl is created at the PreProfileInit stage and destroyed at the PostMainMessageLoopRun stage, via BrowserProcessPlatformPart::InitializeChromeUserManager() and BrowserProcessPlatformPart::DestroyChromeUserManager.
+ChromeUserManagerImpl is created at the PreProfileInit stage and destroyed at the PostMainMessageLoopRun stage, via BrowserProcessPlatformPart::InitializeUserManager() and BrowserProcessPlatformPart::DestroyUserManager.

 # UserDirectoryIntegrityManager